1DanielKing/Otter-Collabs/README.md

 ### additional technologies
 Real-Time Communication:
-    Expand the real-time communication features .
+    Expand the real-time communication features.

 Enhanced Frontend Framework:
     Use React to create a richer and more interactive user interface.